DatLQ95/automate_check_cloudsight/readme.md

 1. Download Ansible: [Link Here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 2. Add the pem keys to credentials/
 3. Edit the all.example file and rename it to all
-5. Modify the hosts file.
+4. Modify the hosts file.
+5. Run ./execute_automate.sh
-6. Run cd ./execute_ansible.sh to copy the file to /etc/ansible/hosts
+6. Check the output file in result/
-7. Go to ansible/ directory
-8. Run ansible playbook: ansibke-playbook -K site.yml >> out.txt (enter the sudo password)
-9. Get the result file out.txt

 --------------------------------------------------------------------------------------------------------------------------------
 # The work this script doing: